Couldn't you be there or did you miss something? (Re)watch the recordings here!

 — phuongchick (@phuongchick999) November 17, 2020

-During the following days, participants were able to deepen their knowledge and get inspired during various thematic sessions in which we gave the floor to even more speakers from Vietnam, South Africa and Belgium.
+During the following days, participants had the opportunity to deepen their knowledge and get inspired during various thematic sessions in which we gave the floor to even more speakers from Vietnam, South Africa and Belgium.
 They shared their expertise on material development, reading for meaning and professional development.
 After all, how do you learn a language without books and stories or without well-trained teachers?

-Not only the speakers but also participants shared stories about how they deal with multilingualism in education.
-At the end of each session, participants received a practical task on which they elaborated the following week during the thematic work sessions.
+Speakers, as well as participants, shared stories of how they deal with multilingualism in education.
+At the end of each session, participants were given a practical task to elaborate on during the thematic work sessions of the following week.

 Cooperation

-It were days full of good practices and tips.
-What we remember is that multilingualism in education is a story of many people, where cooperation is key.
-We need everyone: political leaders, school leaders, teacher trainers, parents, the whole community ... and, of course, the teachers.
-They play an enormously important role in creating a safe, meaningful and positive language learning environment.
+Each day was full of good practices and tips.
+What we remember is that multilingualism in education is a story of many people and that cooperation is key.
+We need everyone: political leaders, school leaders, teacher trainers, educational advisors, parents, the whole community... and, of course, teachers.
+They play a very significant role in creating a safe, meaningful and positive language learning environment.

 The importance of the mother tongue

-When a learner feels safe and is allowed to use their mother tongue in the classroom, they will feel more confident and will be able to learn both their mother tongue and the language of instruction faster and better.
-It is not necessary for the teacher to understand the mother tongue, but by building a bridge between the different languages, you give recognition to the mother tongue and the identity of the learner.
+If a learner feels safe and is allowed to use their mother tongue in class, they will feel more confident and will be able to learn both their mother tongue and the language of instruction faster and better.
+It is not necessary for the teacher to understand the mother tongue, but by building bridges between the different languages, you acknowledge the mother tongue and the identity of the learner.

 Language is power

-Some languages are considered more powerful than others and, for example, there are many ethnic minority languages that are considered less valuable.
-This is something we should be aware of and also pay attention to in the classroom.
+Some languages are considered more powerful than others and there are, for example, many ethnic minority languages that are considered less valuable.
+This is something we should be aware of and pay attention to in the classroom.
 Because every language is equally valuable and enriching.

 SDG4

-Kira Boe from Oxfam Ibis concluded with a keynote in which she emphasised the importance of multilingualism in education for achieving the Sustainable Development Goal Quality Education (SDG4).
+We closed the learning week with a final session in which we looked back on what we had learned.
+Kira Boe of Oxfam Ibis concluded with a keynote in which she emphasised the importance of multilingualism in education for achieving the Sustainable Development Goal of Quality Education (SDG4).

 A creative interpretation